alexander-malyshkin/CinemaApi/README.md

 - **Create showtime**

-    Should create showtime and should grab the movie data from the external API.
+    Should create showtime and should grab the movie data from an external API.

 - **Reserve seats**
     - Reserving the seat response will contain a GUID of the reservation, also the number of seats, the auditorium used and the movie that will be played.